Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Relations with simplicial homology

 {Since all spaces we are able to realise are, up to homotopy, wedges of spheres, the following question arises naturally;}

 \begin{q} Can we realise spaces which are not homotopic to wedges of spheres, e.g.~the real projective spaces? \end{q}

-Before further discussing about the realisability of simplicial complexes via path posets, we want to extend the category of digraphs.
-Recall that a \emph{multigraph}, or \emph{quiver}, is $4$-uple $(V,E,s,t)$ where $V$ and~$E$ are finite sets, whose elements are called \emph{vertices} and \emph{edges} respectively, while

-are the \emph{source} and \emph{target} functions.
+Before further discussing the realisability of simplicial complexes via path posets, we want to extend the category of digraphs.
+Recall that a \emph{multigraph}, or \emph{quiver}, is $4$-uple $(V,E,s,t)$ where $V$ and~$E$ are finite sets, whose elements are called \emph{vertices} and \emph{edges} respectively, while $ s,t \colon E \longrightarrow V $ are the \emph{source} and \emph{target} functions.
 To avoid self-loops we require $t(e)\neq s(e)$, for all $e\in E$.
 Clearly, all digraphs can be seen as multigraphs.
 The definition of path poset and multipath cohomology extends verbatim to multigraphs.
-Similarly, we have a isomorphism between constant coefficients multipath cohomology and simplicial homology of $X(\tG)$.
+Similarly, we have an isomorphism between multipath cohomology and simplicial homology of $X(\tG)$.

 \begin{prop} There are simplicial complexes whose face poset cannot be realised as the path poset of any multigraph.
 In other words, the functor $X\colon \mathbf{Digraph} \to \mathbf{SimpComp}$ (cf.~Remark~\ref{rem:functor}), or better its extesion to multigraphs, is not (essentially\footnote{That is up to (simplicial, in our case) isomorphism.}) surjective on objects. \end{prop} \begin{proof} Consider Figure~\ref{fig:face no path}, it contains the picture of a geometric realisation of the simplicial complex, say $X$.
 The face poset of $X$ consists of: the empty simplex $\emptyset$, five $0$-simplices, and six $1$-simplices.